FatTrack/Machine-Learning/README.md

 File Dataset = https://drive.google.com/file/d/1B311xmZPac-LeUwJwfn-qODAzAbdSLAS/view?usp=drive_link

 ## Workflow
-### 1. Download Gambar Menggunakan Bing Image Downloader
+### 1. Download Images Using Bing Image Downloader
-   - Gunakan **Bing Image Downloader** untuk mengunduh gambar makanan berdasarkan kategori (misalnya sate, rendang, nasi goreng).
+   - Use **Bing Image Downloader** to download images of food based on categories (e.g., satay, rendang, nasi goreng).
-   - Gambar akan disimpan dalam folder terstruktur sesuai dengan kategori makanan.
+   - The images will be saved in a structured folder according to the food category.

 ### 2. Open the .ipynb File in Google Colab or Jupyter Notebook
-   - Buka file `.ipynb` di **Google Colab** atau **Jupyter Notebook**.
+   - Open the `.ipynb` file in **Google Colab** or **Jupyter Notebook**.
-   - Pilih **File > Save a copy in Drive** untuk menyimpan salinan file ke akun Google Drive Anda.
-Ini akan memungkinkan Anda untuk mengedit dan menjalankan file notebook di Google Colab.
+   - Select **File > Save a copy in Drive** to save a copy of the file to your Google Drive account.
+This allows you to edit and run the notebook in Google Colab.

 ### 3. Preprocessing Data
-   - Lakukan preprocessing pada gambar yang sudah diunduh:
+   - Preprocess the downloaded images:
-     - **Cleaning**: Hapus gambar yang tidak relevan atau buram.
+     - **Cleaning**: Remove irrelevant or blurry images.
-     - **Resizing**: Ubah ukuran gambar menjadi ukuran standar (misalnya 224x224 piksel).
+     - **Resizing**: Resize the images to a standard size (e.g., 224x224 pixels).
-     - **Normalisasi**: Skala piksel gambar menjadi rentang [0, 1].
+     - **Normalization**: Scale the image pixels to the range [0, 1].
-     - **Augmentasi**: Terapkan augmentasi gambar seperti rotasi, flip, zoom, dll.
+     - **Augmentation**: Apply image augmentation techniques such as rotation, flipping, zooming, etc.

 ### 4. Model Building: Baseline Model (CNN)
-   - Bangun model CNN dasar terlebih dahulu, untuk baseline, sebelum melanjutkan ke model yang lebih kompleks.
+   - Build a basic CNN model first as a baseline before moving on to more complex models.

 ### 5. Transfer Learning Models
-   - Implementasikan transfer learning menggunakan model pre-trained:
+   - Implement transfer learning using pre-trained models:
      - **DenseNet121**
      - **InceptionV3**
      - **ResNet152V2**
-   - Tambahkan lapisan kustom jika perlu untuk menyesuaikan model dengan dataset Anda.
+   - Add custom layers if necessary to adapt the model to your dataset.

 ### 6. Training the Model
-   - Latih model menggunakan data yang sudah diproses.
+   - Train the model using the preprocessed data.
-   - Gunakan **Early Stopping** untuk menghentikan pelatihan jika tidak ada peningkatan.
+   - Use **Early Stopping** to halt training if no improvement is seen.
-   - Simpan model terbaik menggunakan **Model Checkpoint**.
+   - Save the best model using **Model Checkpoint**.

 ### 7. Run Every Cell in the .ipynb File
-   - Jalankan setiap sel dalam file `.ipynb` untuk melatih model dan menghasilkan output yang diinginkan.
+   - Run each cell in the `.ipynb` file to train the model and produce the desired outputs.
-   - Pastikan bahwa proses berjalan tanpa error dan model dilatih dengan benar.
+   - Ensure that the process runs without errors and the model is trained correctly.

 ### 8. Model Evaluation
-   - Evaluasi model menggunakan metrik yang relevan seperti:
+   - Evaluate the model using relevant metrics such as:
-     - Akurasi, Precision, Recall, dan F1-Score.
+     - Accuracy, Precision, Recall, and F1-Score.
-     - Visualisasi grafik akurasi dan loss selama pelatihan.
+     - Visualize accuracy and loss graphs during training.

 ### 9. Download the Model .h5 File
-   - Setelah model terlatih, **download model .h5** dengan mengklik file `.h5` di direktori Colab.
+   - After training, **download the .h5 model file** by clicking on the `.h5` file in the Colab directory.
-   - File model disimpan otomatis ke direktori `/content/` di Google Colab oleh **Model Checkpoint**.
+   - The model file is automatically saved to the `/content/` directory in Google Colab via **Model Checkpoint**.